Wyzetalk/full-stack-assesment/README.md

 ## Supporting documentation

-You will need to generate and API key from deezer, this as well as all the documentation are available [HERE](https://developers.deezer.com/api)
+The deezer API documentation are available [HERE](https://developers.deezer.com/api)

 ## What should be part of your solution?